Syvven/CSCI4511W-Chess-Project/README.md

 This chess program is an almost completely functional chess game.
 There are a few features that aren't included:

-- No En Passant
-- Kings can castle through, or while in, check
-- Third version of the AI player is not completely finished, but somewhat functional
+- Third AI version is somewhat slow
+- Stalemate not entirely implemented

 Features that are included: